hearthminion/homeassistant_config/packages/lighting/README.md

 #### [Scenes](https://www.home-assistant.io/integrations/scene/)
 ##### Darken

 This sets the lights to Red at 25% brightness.
+Inspired by Navy's "Darken Ship" interior lighting for nighttime.

 xy_color:
   - 0.689
   - 0.309

 ##### Migraine

 This sets the lights to Green at 25% brightness.